engineyard/services-docs/return-button-guidelines.md

         }
         </style>

-2. Choose which element you want to use for your return-to-Engine-Yard button:
+2. Choose which element you want to use for your return-to-Engine-Yard button, for example:

     * If your configuration process uses a form that ends with a submit button that returns users back to the Engine Yard UI, use the button element with the text "Save and return to" for your form's submit button.
     * If you have your own landing page at the end of the configuration process, use the href link element with the text "Return to".